interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 subfulfillment
 : is the fulfilled subcondition.

+### Validating {#prefix-sha-256-condition-type-validating}

+A PREFIX-SHA-256 fulfillment is valid iff:

+  1. F.subfulfillment is valid, where the message used for validation of F.subfulfillment is M prefixed by F.prefix AND
+  2. D is equal to C.

 ### Example {#prefix-sha-256-example}

-Example condition:

-    cc:1:25:7myveZs3EaZMMuez-3kq6u69BDNYMYRMi_VF9yIuFLc:102

-Example fulfillment:

-    cf:1:DUhlbGxvIFdvcmxkISAABGDsFyuTrV5WO_STLHDhJFA0w1Rn7y79TWTr-BloNGfiv7YikfrZQy-PKYucSkiV2-KT9v_aGmja3wzN719HoMchKl_qPNqXo_TAPqny6Kwc7IalHUUhJ6vboJ0bbzMcBwo
+TODO

 ## THRESHOLD-SHA-256 {#threshold-sha-256-condition-type}
 THRESHOLD-SHA-256 is assigned the type ID 2.
-It relies on the SHA-256 and THRESHOLD feature suites which corresponds to a feature bitmask of 0x09.
+It relies on the availability of the SHA-256 digest algorithm and is a compound crypto-condition type.

-### Condition {#threshold-sha-256-condition-type-condition}
+### Condition Format {#threshold-sha-256-condition-type-condition}

 The fingerprint of a THRESHOLD-SHA-256 condition is the SHA-256 digest of the fingerprint contents given below:

     ThresholdSha256FingerprintContents ::= SEQUENCE {
-      threshold INTEGER (0..4294967295),
+      threshold INTEGER (1..255),
-      subconditions SEQUENCE OF ThresholdSubcondition
+      subconditions SEQUENCE OF Condition,
     }

-    ThresholdSubcondition ::= SEQUENCE {
-      weight INTEGER (0..4294967295),
-      condition Condition
-    }

-The list of conditions is sorted first based on length, shortest first.
+The list of sub-conditions is sorted first based on length, shortest first.
 Elements of the same length are sorted in lexicographic (big-endian) order, smallest first.

 threshold
 : threshold MUST be an integer in the range 1 ...
-2^32 - 1.
-In order to fulfill a threshold condition, the weights of the provided fulfillments MUST be greater than or equal to the threshold.
+255. In order to fulfill a threshold condition, the number of valid sub-fulfillments MUST be greater than or equal to the threshold.

 subconditions
-: is the set of subconditions, each provided as a tuple of weight and condition.
+: is the set of sub-conditions either provided in the fulfillment or derived from the sub-fulfillments provided.

-weight
-: is the numeric weight of this subcondition, i.e. how many times it counts against the threshold.

-condition
-: is the subcondition.
+### MaxFulfillmentLength {#threshold-sha-256-condition-type-maxfulfillmentlength}

+The maxFulfillmentLength is sum of the maxFulfillmentLength of all sub-conditions and sub-fulfillments.

-### Fulfillment {#threshold-sha-256-condition-type-fulfillment}
+### Fulfillment Format {#threshold-sha-256-condition-type-fulfillment}

     ThresholdSha256FulfillmentPayload ::= SEQUENCE {
-      threshold INTEGER (0..4294967295),
+      threshold INTEGER (0..255),
-      subfulfillments SEQUENCE OF ThresholdSubfulfillment
+      subfulfillments SEQUENCE OF Fulfillment
+      subconditions SEQUENCE OF Condition
     }

-    ThresholdSubfulfillment ::= SEQUENCE {
-      weight INTEGER (0..4294967295) DEFAULT 1,
-      condition Condition OPTIONAL,
-      fulfillment Fulfillment OPTIONAL
-    }

 threshold
 : is a number and MUST be an integer in the range 1 ...
-2^32 - 1.
-In order to fulfill a threshold condition, the weights of the provided fulfillments MUST be greater than or equal to the threshold.
+255. In order to fulfill a threshold condition, the sum of the provided fulfillments MUST be greater than or equal to the threshold.

 subfulfillments
+: is the set of sub-fulfillments.

+subconditions
-: is the set of subconditions and subfulfillments, each provided as a tuple of weight and condition or fulfillment.
+: is the set of sub-conditions provided in place of any unfufilled sub-fulfillment.

-weight
-: is the numeric weight of this subcondition, i.e. how many times it counts against the threshold.
-It MUST be an integer in the range 1 ...
-2^32 - 1.

-condition
-: is the subcondition if this subcondition is not fulfilled.

-fulfillment
-: is the subfulfillment if this subcondition is fulfilled.
+### Validating {#threshold-sha-256-condition-type-validating}

+A THRESHOLD-SHA-256 fulfillment is valid iff :

+  1. The number of valid F.subfulfillments is equal to or greater than F.threshold.
+  2. D is equal to C.

 ### Example {#threshold-sha-256-example}

-Example condition:

-    cc:2:2b:mJUaGKCuF5n-3tfXM2U81VYtHbX-N8MP6kz8R-ASwNQ:146

-Example fulfillment:

-    cf:2:AQEBAgEBAwAAAAABAQAnAAQBICDsFyuTrV5WO_STLHDhJFA0w1Rn7y79TWTr-BloNGfivwFg
+TODO

 ## RSA-SHA-256 {#rsa-sha-256-condition-type}
 RSA-SHA-256 is assigned the type ID 3.
-It relies on the SHA-256 and RSA-PSS feature suites which corresponds to a feature bitmask of 0x11.
+It relies on the SHA-256  digest algorithm and the RSA-PSS signature scheme.

 The signature algorithm used is RSASSA-PSS as defined in PKCS#1 v2.2.
 [RFC3447](#RFC3447)